awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/view-models.md

 A project can have multiple versions of a model\.
 You can use the console to view the models in a project\.
 You can also use the `ListModels` operation\.

+**Note**
+The list of models is eventually consistent\.
+If you create a model, you might have to wait a short while before the models list is up to date\.

 ## Viewing your models \(console\)<a name="view-models-console"></a>

 Perform the steps in the following procedure to view the your project's models in the console\.